bobbymander/DisasterResponseMsgs/README.md

 data/process_data.py:  Used to load and process the datasets described above models/train_classifier.py:  Used to load the cleaned data, train a model with it using NLP and machine learning, and to evaluate the results

+## Design

+The ETL phase will involve:
+    1. Merging the 2 datasets into 1 table.
+	2. Converting categories into individual columns.
+	3. Removing duplicates and NaN's.

+The NLP processing will involve:
+    1. Converting to lowercase and removing punctuation.
+	2. Tokenizing the text into words.
+	3. Finding the root tokens of words using lemmatization.

+The machine learning model building stage will involve:
+    1. Creating a pipeline that includes a CountVectorizer, TD-IDF transformer, and MultiOutputClassifier with RandomForestClassifier.
+	2. Creating a grid search for the above pipeline varying some parameters to find the best performance.
+	3. Saving the model later for use by our web app.

 ## Setup
 1. Run the following commands in the project's root directory to set up your database and model.